 Or at least, it seems like it would be great.

-The interesting thing is, these behaviors genuinely lose appeal once you start replacing them with healthier ones.
+The interesting thing is, these behaviours genuinely lose appeal once you start replacing them with healthier ones.
 Healthy, clean, well-made food can actually taste amazing and won’t leave you feeling stuffed and sleepy.
 Pushing yourself in the gym and hitting personal bests feels much better than trying to stay awake on the couch while watching shit TV shows.

 If it’s not enjoyable, you won’t stick to it.
 Simple.
 If you constantly have to fight with the thoughts of training and eating good food, you will eventually lose.

-The people in my Lose 100lb class who get the best results and stick to it are the ones who arrive in with a smile on their face, excited to actually be there.
+The people in my Lose100lb class who get the best results and stick to it are the ones who arrive in with a smile on their face, excited to actually be there.

 It’s also important to be accountable to someone other than yourself.
 It’s too easy to convince yourself that you deserve that packet of cookies or bag of chips.
 It’s not as easy to convince someone else.
 If you have to meet someone for a weigh in once a week or once a fortnight you are far more likely to stick to a food plan.
 Or if you have a training partner you will be less inclined to miss a session to lie on the couch for the evening, you won’t want to let them down.

 Another vital step is defining your goal.
 If you have a lot of weight to lose you need to break this down into smaller, manageable steps.
-Maybe you want to fit into your jeans from last year that recently have become too tight.
+Maybe you want to fit into your jeans from last year that have recently become too tight.
 Make that your first step.
 If you simply look at the big picture it will overwhelm you and you will surely fail.
 Once you have reached your final goal, you need to come up with goals to keep you there.
 If you view it as a finish line then you will inevitably revert to old habits and start putting the weight back on.

 John Weldon CPT